 First State National Historical Park

-Embracing a variety of historic locations in the northern and central regions of Delaware, the First State National Monument touches on tales that are central to America’s story – including the debates over Colonial allegiances and slavery, and the crucial role that this new land’s rivers and natural resources played in our economic growth.
+Embracing a variety of historic locations in the northern and central regions of Delaware, the First State National Historical Park touches on tales that are central to America’s story – including the debates over Colonial allegiances and slavery, and the crucial role that this new land’s rivers and natural resources played in our economic growth.

 At the 1732 Court House -- one of the oldest surviving examples in the nation – abolitionists faced trial for their beliefs, and Colonial-era delegates broke ties with Pennsylvania and Great Britain, creating the state of Delaware.
 In Old New Castle, the historic sites of The Green and The Old Sheriff's House are also part of the park.
 While visiting this quaint riverside town, be sure to also check out the many historic homes and stroll its cobblestone streets, lined with restaurants and shops.
-In spring, Separation Day celebrates New Castle’s Colonial heritage with food, music and fun.
+In spring, Separation Day celebrates New Castle’s colonial heritage with food, music and fun.